On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Examples for the Tightness of our Results

 As last result, we discuss the SCF $f^*$ that satisfies Pareto-optimality and strategyproofness but violates support-basedness and that every voter is a nominator.
 As described in \Cref{remark}, this SCF chooses the maximal alternatives of a transitive dominance relation which slightly strengthens Pareto-dominance.
 In more detail, we say that an alternative $a$ \emph{dominates} alternative $b$ in a profile $R$ if $a$ Pareto-dominates $b$ or $n-1$ voters prefer $a$ the most while $s_{ab}(R)\geq 2$ and $s_{ba}(R)= 1$.
-It should be stressed that it is not required that $a$ is uniquely top-ranked by $n-1$ voters, but only that it is among their best alternatives.
+It should be stressed that it is not required that~$a$ is uniquely top-ranked by $n-1$ voters, but only that it is among their best alternatives.
 Subsequently, we show that $f^*$ satisfies all axioms that we claim.

 \begin{proposition} The SCF $f^*$ satisfies Pareto-optimality and strategyproofness but violates support-basedness and that every voter is a nominator if $n\geq 3$. \end{proposition} \begin{proof} Before discussing the axioms, we first show that $f^*$ is a well-defined SCFs by proving that it chooses the maximal elements of a transitive dominance relation.
 Hence, consider an arbitrary profile $R$ and three alternatives $a,b,c$ and assume that $a$ dominates $b$ and $b$ dominates $c$.
 As there are two possibilities on how an alternative dominates another one (i.e., $a$ either Pareto-dominates $b$, or $s_{ab}(R)\geq 2$, $s_{ba}(R)=1$, and $n-1$ voter top-rank $a$), we proceed with a case distinction with respect to the dominance relations between $a$ and $b$ and between $b$ and $c$.
-First, consider the case that $a$ Pareto-dominates $b$ and $b$ Pareto-dominates $c$.
-Then, $a$ Pareto-dominates $c$ as the Pareto-dominance relation is transitive and thus, transitivity is in this case satisfied.
+First, consider the case that $a$ Pareto-dominates $b$ and $b$ Pareto-dominates~$c$.
+Then, $a$ Pareto-dominates $c$ as the Pareto-dominance relation is transitive.